Monitor availability with URL ping tests

 - Use PowerShell scripts to set up an availability test automatically.

-- Set up a webhook that is called when an alert is raised.
+- Set up a webhook that's called when an alert is raised.